Vidisha

-Vidisha (विदिशा, formerly known as Bhelsa and known as Besnagar in ancient times) is a city in central Madhya Pradesh, India.
+Vidisha (formerly known as Bhelsa and known as Besnagar and Bhaddilpur in ancient times) is a city in Indian state of Madhya Pradesh and the administrative headquarters of Vidisha district.
 It is located 62.5 km northeast of the state capital, Bhopal.
 The name "Vidisha" is derived from the nearby river "Bais", mentioned in the Puranas.
+"Vidisha" also finds its historic reference in ancient epic Ramayana, under the rule of Rama's youngest brother Shatrughna, later on under the rule of Shatrughna's younger son Shatrughati.

 The district was created as Bhilsa District in 1904 by joining the tehsils of Vidisha (also known as Bhilsa) and Basoda (but not Basoda State) which were then part of Gwalior state.
 After India's independence in 1947, the former princely state of Gwalior became part of Madhya Bharat state, which was formed in 1948.

 Vidishā was the administrative headquarters of Bhelsa, or Bhilsa, during the Medieval period.
 It was renamed Vidisha in 1956.
 Vidisha is also amongst the 112 Aspirational District in the Aspirational District Programme launched by NITI Aayog in 2018.

+Towards the seventh or eighth century, Bhadravati was raised from its ruins by a Bheel chieftain, who surrounded it with walls, and gave it the name of Bhilsa.
+When, in the year 1230, the Emperor Altamsh took possession of it, it was the seat of a Rajpoot prince of the Chohan clan.
+It was not, however, finally wrested from the Hindus until the year 1570, under Akbar.

 Demographics

 As of the 2011 Census of India, Vidisha had a population of 155,959.
 Males constitute 53.21% of the population and females 46.79%.
 Vidisha has an average literacy rate of 86.88%, higher than the national average of 74.04%: male literacy is 92.29%, and female literacy is 80.98%.
 In Vidisha, 15% of the population is under 6 years of age.